-- study (ix), used to cover the requirement for Short-term toxicity testing on fish; - studies (ii), (vii) and (xii), used to cover the requirement for Ready biodegradability.
+studies (ii) and (iv), used to cover the requirement for Short-term toxicity testing on fish.

 Therefore, the studies listed above are not adequate for the purpose of classification and labelling and/or risk assessment.
-The specific reasons are explained further below in the relevant information requirement section A.3 and B.1.
+The specific reasons are explained further below under the relevant information requirement section B.2.